wangchongcc/checkbook-android/readme.txt

 git tracks changes of files

-Createing a new branch is quick
+Createing a new branch is quick & simple